andrastantos/brew/docs/cpu/isa.rst

 .. [#note0xX02X] CONST=FIELD_A*2.
 FIELD_A is one-s complement; range is -7...7; NOTE: WE COULD MAKE THE RANGE A LITTLE HIGHER IF NOT ALLOW 0
 .. [#note0xX0cX] All 32 bits of $rA are used.
 Any value above 0xe is RESERVED

-.. todo:: A lot of these instructions are not strictly necessary. negation, inversion for instance can be done using binary operations with an immediate.
+.. todo:: Some of these instructions are not strictly necessary.
+Negation, inversion for instance can be done using binary operations with an immediate.
 Need profiling data to justify their existence.

-.. todo:: $rD <- popcnt $rA is a new instruction
+.. todo:: $rD <- popcnt $rA and above is not implemented in Espresso
-.. todo:: reduction sum is removed from the ISA
-.. todo:: float and int conversion is removed from the ISA
-.. todo:: 1/$rA and rsqrt $rA have new op-codes.

 Binary ALU group
 ----------------